open-telemetry/opentelemetry.io/content/en/docs/languages/ruby/instrumentation.md

 ```

 A useful characteristic of events is that their timestamps are displayed as
-offsets from the beginning of the span, allowing you to easily see how much time
+offsets from the beginning of the span, allowing you to see how much time
 elapsed between them.

 Events can also have attributes of their own e.g.